Squeezing More Value Out of SSAS

 - Just a little past 12 o’clock of Shipping is a cube integrating data from shipping, billing, and inventory.
 It’s easy to imagine that these three departments work tightly with each other.
 A thing can’t ship if it hasn’t been paid for, nor if it’s not in stock.

 Why not just build one big cube?
-After all, it seems the one “about 3 o’clock of Customer Support” is almost there.
-It may have data from many departments, but just a small, targeted fraction of the data columns available within each department.
+After all, it seems the colorful cube “about 2 o’clock of Customer Support” is almost there.
+It may have data from many departments, but just a small, targeted fraction of the data entities and/or columns available within each department.
 The approach of loosely-coupled integration of data marts is much more scalable than a monolithic approach.

 I’m a big fan of Zhamak Dehghani’s Data Mesh architecture.
 As I mentioned, there is vague common ground with Map Rock’s business problem silos.
 Map Rock is a concept and product addressing the problem of integrating disparate analytics data sources back in 2011, pre-mainstream data lake and MDM.
 Data Mesh is a new framework for addressing that same problem, but almost ten years later after very much has transpired in the analytics industry in that interim.